aruhant/siri-bhoovalaya/Readme.md

 ---
 ## Devnaagri Substitution Table (Available)
 - Support for characters present in this text but not in UNICODE
-- Kannada Substitution Table (coming soon)
+- Kannada Substitution Table (available)

 ---